TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Details

+TAKE AN EXTRA
+20% OFF\* ITEMS ALREADY REDUCED 50-70%

+**Yep!
+Including 100s of New Arrivals**

+\*Orders of $60 or More.
+Use Code GOGREEN

+Details

-Shop Girls New Arrivals Shop Guys New Arrivals Shop Girls Accessories Shop Guys Accessories AERO'S 12 DAYS
+Shop Girls Shop Guys Shop Girls Gifts Shop Guys Gifts AERO'S 12 DAYS
 OF GIFTING

-Day 4: Remarkable Warmth.
-Exceptional Coziness.
-Exclusive Colors &.
-Patterns.
-Check all the boxes with
-these cold-weather accessories
+Day 5: Guys Fuzzy Half-Zip.
+Fa-la-la-la-la.
+Feel-good fleece with cool mixed textures
+and a holiday-festive twist.

-Shop Girls Accessories Shop Guys Accessories Free $10 AERO CASH CARD
+Shop Girls Gifts Shop Guys Gifts Free $10 AERO CASH CARD

 When you buy a $50 Gift Card.
 In Stores &.
 Online.